upenn/gradescope-canvas-crawler/README.md

 * `max_extra_credit` (optional).
 If students are allowed to exceed the `max_score`, do we threshold the extra credit?
 Default: no threshold.

+**Supplemental Fields**.
+You may also add *supplemental fields* to the rubric, e.g., for course participation, late penalties, etc.  These should be in an Excel spreadsheet called `more-fields-{canvas_SIS_number}.xlsx`, along with student info from Gradescope (First Name, Last Name, SID, Email).
+A template is provided as *more-fields-1234.xlsx* and you may copy it to your course number.
+It's suggested you download the Gradescope grade file and copy the leftmost few fields directly into this sheet.

 ## Running the Dashboard

 On a daily basis, you should run the crawler tool to generate a fresh version of your course data (perhaps through `chron`):